What’s an invoice, and why should you create it online using an invoice generator?

 Pros

-Refrens is versatile – you may add many custom fields, add notes and attachments, and rename fields, provided you know what you need.
+Refrens is versatile—provided you know what you need, you may add many custom fields, notes, and attachments and rename fields.

 I have to say, the functionality around the balance was a pleasant surprise.
 It stands out from the other invoice generators when adding a discount per item or on total (percentage or value), adding additional charges, or showing the total in words—although not many would need it.